- Home

 The Prosthodontic Postgraduate Program at Rutgers School of Dental Medicine encompasses all prosthodontic disciplines to include Fixed Prosthodontics, Removable Partial Dentures, Complete Dentures, Maxillofacial Prosthetics, and Surgical Implant Therapy, both in the didactic and clinical curriculum.

-Participation in the American Board of Prosthodontics examination Part A is mandatory, and all three patient presentations are required for the Board certification examination.
-A mock board written examination is administered each year, and a mock board patient presentation examination is administered each year.
+Participation in the American Board of Prosthodontics examination Part A is mandatory, and preparation of at least one patient presentations for the American Board certification examination is required.
+A mock board written examination is administered each year, and a mock board patient presentation examination is administered in the third year.

 -

-Residents attend interdisciplinary seminars in Periodontics, Prosthodontics, and Oral Surgery that which provide exposure to more complex patients being treated outside of the department.
-Many of these patients are treated by residents in conjunction with other departments using an inter-disciplinary approach.
+Residents attend interdisciplinary seminars in Periodontics, Prosthodontics, and Oral Surgery that provide exposure to more complex patients.
+Many of these patients are treated by residents in conjunction with other departments using an interdisciplinary approach.

 -

-The program requirements include preparation of an annual lecture presentation, and other scholarly activity that may include an original research project and report, table clinic, poster, or oral presentations at local, regional or national prosthodontic meetings.
+The program requirements include preparation of an annual lecture presentation to the residents and faculty, and other scholarly activity.
+Residents are required to give a poster presentation or oral presentation at a local, regional, or national prosthodontic meeting.
 Teaching experience during the second and third year of the program is required and is limited to one-half (1/2) day per week.